Guiding principles for the UG Calendar

 Purpose and goals

-As stated in the USAC: The academic calendar “provides official information about courses, programs and plans, related policies, and regulations for both students and applicants, as well as general information about the University.
-By the act of registration each student becomes bound by the policies of the University of Waterloo.
-Students are responsible for familiarizing themselves with the policies and regulations, general information, and specific requirements contained in the Calendar.”
+As stated in the USAC: The academic calendar “provides official information about admissions, courses, academic programs and plans, related Policies, guidelines, and academic regulations for both students and applicants, as well as general information about the University.
+By the act of registration each student becomes bound by the University Policies, guidelines, and academic regulations established by the University's governing bodies.
+Students are responsible for familiarizing themselves with the Policies, guidelines, and academic regulations, general information, and specific requirements contained in the Calendar.”

 In order for the academic calendar to be a helpful guide to students and individuals supporting them until graduation, the academic calendar needs to be: